-Bears come in many different shapes and sizes, from the brown bears of the Romanian Bear Sanctuary through to the panda bears of the Panda Volunteer Experience in China, but one thing they all have in common is that they are all coming under increasing pressure from human interference.
+Bears come in many different shapes and sizes, from the brown bears of the Romanian Bear Sanctuary through to the affable panda bears of the Panda Volunteer Experience in China.
+One thing they all have in common is that they are all coming under increasing pressure from human interference.
 Deforestation is one major issue, as well as human encroachment and hunting, and it is for these reasons as to why bear conservation projects are so important.

 Since its conception in 2005, the Romanian Bear Sanctuary has grown to become the country's epicentre for the care of European Brown Bears.
 It has rescued over 70 bears, and the number is always increasing.
 This type of bear conservation allows you to get up close with bears on a daily basis and help to educate tourists on the importance of bear conservation.
 A chance like this to work with bears and become a bear conservation volunteer in the process does not come around too often, so why not find out more today!

-The Panda Volunteer Experience in China is home to China's largest panda conservation reserve and the aim of the centre is to help educate volunteers about the plight of the bears.
-Since the centres inception panda numbers there have doubled and a lot has been learned about these mysterious creatures in the process.
+The Panda Volunteer Experience in China is home to China's largest panda conservation reserve and the aim of the centre is to help educate volunteers about the plight of the panda.
+Since this panda sanctuary's inception, numbers in the area have doubled and a lot has been learned about these mysterious creatures in the process.
 Giant Pandas need our help, so why not take a look and volunteer with them on this once in a lifetime project?

-Here at The Great Projects we feel passionately about giving you the chance to aid in bear conservation efforts, and we want you to help create a future for these incredible anumals in this ever changing world.
+Here at The Great Projects we feel passionately about giving you the chance to aid in bear conservation efforts, be that volunteering with pandas in China or the brown bears of Romania, and we want you to help create a future for these incredible animals in this ever changing world.

 The European brown bears are noted as of least concern by the IUCN.
 With over 200,000 remaining in the wild, the bear population is still strong and healthy.
 However, if their habitat continues to be destroyed at such a rapid rate then they will begin to suffer.